The Truth About Prime Drinks for Children: Is Prime Good for Kids?

 What Are Prime Drinks?

 Let’s kick off with an introduction for those who have yet to become fully familiar with the Prime drink brand.
-Prime drinks were created by a pair of very popular YouTubers named Logan Paul and KSI.
-The pair had a longstanding online rivalry, but later became friends and then business partners, launching Prime together.
+Prime drinks were created by two very popular YouTubers named Logan Paul and KSI.
+Logan Paul, known for his energetic content and vast social media following, teamed up with KSI, a multi-talented entertainer and musician, after their longstanding rivalry transformed into a partnership.

 Prime Hydration and Prime Energy — What’s the Difference?